GoogleCloudPlatform/community/tutorials/cloud-iot-enviro-board-workshop/cloud_shell_tutorial.md

 ```

 ## Verify the data ingestion setup
 You have now all the building blocks set up and integrated for ingestion of data from the Sensor Board to GCP.
-In this section you verify end-to-end integration between the Sensor board and Cloud Pub/Sub.
+In this section you verify the end-to-end integration between the Sensor board and Cloud Pub/Sub.
 ### Create event topic subscription
 In Cloud Shell run:
 ```bash